-Attention all Aspiring Engineers
+Calling all Budding Engineers

-Our Engineering programs in the Barrie region include:
+Here’s what our Engineering programs in the Barrie region include:

-- STEM-focused learning that will help your child acquire valuable 21st century skills.
+- STEM-based learning that focuses on teaching valuable 21st century skills.

-- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.
+- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.

-- Regular emails to keep parents informed of their child’s progress.
+- Regular emails throughout the program to keep parents informed.